James Cheek

 (present-day Newberry Co., SC)

-The deeds and land grants involving James Cheek from 1765-1773 describe land on Beaverdam Branch or Creek of the Saluda River.
+The deeds and land grants involving James Cheek from 1765-1773 describe land on Beaverdam Branch or Beaverdam Creek of the Saluda River.
 One grant also mentions the fork of the Saluda and Broad Rivers.
-There are several different Beaverdam Creeks in South Carolina, but the Cheek family probably lived on Beaverdam Creek in what is now Newberry District.
-This area had a large Quaker community centered around Bush River (right-hand map, above).
-By the 1780's, however, the family seems to have relocated several miles upriver to the northwest.
-The Revolutionary War veteran Ellis Cheek (believed to be a son of James Cheek) states in his pension application that he was living in Fair Forest River (now Union or Spartanburg District) when the war started and moved to Laurens District before the conclusion of the war (i.e., before 1783).
+This puts the Cheek family in what is now Newberry District, where there was a large Quaker community centered around Bush River (right-hand map, above).
+By the 1780's, however, the Cheek family had relocated several miles upriver to the northwest.
+The Revolutionary War veteran Ellis Cheek (whose gravestone proves he was a son of James and Ann Cheek) testified in his pension application that he was living in Fair Forest River (now Union or Spartanburg District) when the war started (i.e., 1776) and moved to Laurens District before the conclusion of the war (i.e., before 1783).
 Some of the later Cheeks in Laurens District lived around the town of Gray Court, which is located on a different Beaverdam Creek, a branch of the Enoree River (identified as Beaver Creek on the left hand map, above).
-View a topo map
+View a Google map.

 Top